 The surplus of the GDCF can be invested into JGBs or deposited in the Fiscal Loan Fund.
-The MOF pursues efficient allocation of these government bonds, while taking into account the need to secure adequate levels of liquidity in order to ensure smooth implementation of large-scale redemption and refunding.
+The MOF pursues efficient allocation, while taking into account the need to secure adequate levels of liquidity in order to ensure smooth implementation of large-scale redemption and refunding.
 Proceeds from the allocation are credited to the GDCF Special Account to be included in its revenues.